Graduate Student Handbook 2012-2013

 - Breadth of reading and breadth of historical and cultural knowledge

 - Collaborative, interactive, and meaningful learning and instruction

 It is the expectation of the Program that its students will join this academic community and share these intellectual and disciplinary values.
-Upon completion of the Master of Arts degree, graduate students in English are expected to demonstrate the ability to do the following:
+Though no specific pieces of knowledge can define the Master of Arts in English for every student, upon completion of the Master of Arts degree, graduate students in English are expected to demonstrate the ability to do the following:

 - Read carefully, with historical and contextual perspective